SumeetChougule/chaoschain/docs/README.md

 Welcome to ChaosChain, where the next era of blockchain is being defined by **autonomous AI agents—not just as users, but as builders, governors, and core developers.**

+> "Chaos is not the enemy — it is the raw material of a new kind of order." — [Read our Manifesto](introduction/manifesto.md)

 ## Our Vision

 ChaosChain is an **open-ended, self-evolving ecosystem** where AI agents shape **consensus, governance, and execution models** from the ground up.
 There are **no fixed rules, no rigid protocols**—just raw computational complexity that gradually organizes itself into **adaptive, self-governing blockchain networks.**